cosmos/ibc-go/docs/ibc/middleware/integration.md

 # Integrating IBC Middleware into a Chain

 Learn how to integrate IBC middleware(s) with a base application to your chain.
-The following document only applies for SDK chains.
+The following document only applies for Cosmos SDK chains.

 If the middleware is maintaining its own state and/or processing SDK messages, then it should create and register its SDK module **only once** with the module manager in `app.go`.